Worldwide Guide to Women in Leadership

 Her supporters tried to have her named successor to her mother-in-law Pomare IV, but the French insisted that her husband, Pomare V became king.
 He abdicated in 1880 and they divorced in 1888, but she remained very influential until her death.
 She lived (1846-1934).

-In charge of the principality in the name of her son, Johannes (1863-1921), after the death of her husband, Karl (1837-77).
-She lived (1836-1918).
+Rosa Karoline Leopoldine or Leopoldine Rosa Von Sternberka Serovic was in charge of the principality in the name of her son, Johannes (1863-1921), after the death of her husband, Karl (1837-77).
+She She later married Leopold, prince von Cro˙, and lived (1836-1918).

 1877-1914 Politically Influential Queen Elisabeth von Wied of Romania

 Influential during the reign of her husband, Carol I of Romania (Karl von Hohenzollern), whom she married at the age of 16 in 1869.
 At the time the Principality was under the suzerainty of the Ottoman Empire.
-Following the War of Independence of 1877 and the Treaty of Berlin the following year, Romania was declared a Kingdom in 1881 and Elisabetha became the first Queen of Romania.
+Following the War of Independence of 1877 and the Treaty of Berlin the following year, Romania was declared a Kingdom in 1881 and she became the first Queen of Romania.
 During the 1877 War she organised hospitals, ambulance and nursing services and obtained medicine for the wounded.
 She was very active in the patronage of Arts and of Charitable society, through which she encouraged the ladies of the high society to take an active role in fund-raising and the administration of charities.
-In the absence of a welfare system, the Queen's own Societatea Regina Elisabeta (Queen Elizabeth Society) founded in 1893, treated free of charge 17,000 patients a year, distributed free medicine and monitored the welfare of needy families.
+In the absence of a welfare system, the Queen's own Societatea Regina Elisabeta founded in 1893, treated free of charge 17,000 patients a year, distributed free medicine and monitored the welfare of needy families.
 She lived (1843-1916).

 1877-1907 Head of the Sovereign Family Princess Carola Frederika of Vasa-Gottorp-Sweden